rhudaina/Level-Set-Based-Method-for-Cellular-Rearrangement/README.md

 bash run.sh
 ```
 The resulting movie `simulation.mp4` should be saved explicitly to subfolder `/results`.
-If the said movie file does not exist, run the following script within MATLAB.
+If this does not exist, run the following script within MATLAB.
 ```
 generate_result.m
 ```